Usage Guide for @nevware21/ts-utils

 strTrim, strStartsWith, strEndsWith, strIncludes,

-strLeft, strRight, strSubstring, strIsNullOrEmpty,
+strCount, strLeft, strRight, strSubstring, strTruncate, strIsNullOrEmpty,

-strCamelCase, strKebabCase, strSnakeCase
+strCamelCase, strCapitalizeWords, strKebabCase, strSnakeCase

 } from "@nevware21/ts-utils";